-Fig. 9.22: Frequency characteristic and Optical feedback and self-injection locking 9.4.4 ω{free} Fig. 9.23: Optical feedback from a folded resonator.
-Feedback can only take place in the case of resonance of laser frequency and resonator.
-The coherence properties of laser diodes are extraordinarily sensitive to backscattering from outside.
+Outside the capture range the locking condition cannot be fulfilled but the external field there causes a phase modulation as well which already leads to a frequency shift of the slave oscillator.
+The theoretical analysis is a bit more costly but it shows among other things that close to the locking range additional sidebands are generated from the master and the slave light field due to nonlinear mixing processes.
+9.4.4 Optical feedback and self-injection locking The coherence properties of laser diodes are extraordinarily sensitive to backscattering from outside.
 Every randomly caused reflection can trigger considerable and uncontrollable frequency fluctuations.
-For critical applications, e.g. in spectroscopy, therefore, optical isolators with a high extinction ratio have to ensure that the backscattering occurring at every optical element is suppressed.
-The feedback from external components can be described as a form of 'self-injection locking' in immediate analogy to the injection locking described in section 9.4.3, $$\dot{E}(t) = \left[i(\omega - \Omega - \frac{1}{2}\alpha G) + \frac{1}{2}(G - \gamma{\rm c})\right]E(t) + r(\omega)E(t)\,e^{-i\omega\tau},$$ with $\tau := 2\ell/c$ giving the delay time needed by the light to travel from the laser source to the scattering position at a distance l and back again.
+For critical applications, e.g. in spectroscopy, therefore, optical isolators with a high extinction ratio have to ensure that the back-scattering occurring at every optical element is suppressed.
+The feedback from external components can be described as a form of 'selfinjection locking' in immediate analogy to the injection locking described in Sect.
+9.4.3, $$\dot{E}(t) = [i(\omega - \Omega - \frac{1}{2}\alpha G) + \frac{1}{2}(G - \gamma_c)]E(t) + r(\omega)E(t)e^{-i\omega\tau},$$ with $\tau := 2\ell/c$ giving the delay time needed by the light to travel from the laser source to the scattering position at a distance l and back again.
 The reflection coefficient $r(\omega)$ of the optical element may also depend on the frequency, like e.g. for the resonator in Fig. 9.22 according to Eq.
-(5.13).
-In direct analogy to the case of normal injection locking, the analysis leads again to a characteristic equation for the frequency which now depends critically on the return phase $\omega \tau$: $$\omega - \omega{\text{free}} = r(\omega) = \sqrt{1 + \alpha^2} \sin[\omega(\tau - \tau_0)].$$ An overview can be most simply obtained graphically.
-In Fig. 9.24 we present the situation for a simple mirror (left) and a Fabry-Perot resonator (right).
-It is evident
+(5.14).
+In direct analogy to the case of normal injection locking, the analysis leads again to a characteristic equation for the frequency which now depends critically on the return phase $\omega\tau$: